-While the positive probability differential declines rapidly over the first eight to nine months, its declines become subsequently less marked and the differential roughly stabilizes at around 11% towards the end of the observation period.
-Prolonged program duration and repeated program participation may in general be a matter of concern if it keeps workers from obtaining regular work.
+While the positive probability differential declines rapidly over the first eight to nine months, its declines become subsequently less marked and the differential roughly stabilizes at around 11 percent toward the end of the observation period.
+Prolonged program duration and repeated program participation may, in general, be a matter of concern if it keeps workers from obtaining regular work.
 This does not seem, however, to be the case in the present context.
-For as we have seen in Figure 2, unemployed workers entering THS work on average do not exhibit statistically significant lower monthly probabilities of regular employment than unemployed workers who chose not to join THS work as yet.
+For, as we have seen in figure 10.2, unemployed workers entering THS work, on average, do not exhibit statistically significant lower monthly probabilities of regular employment than unemployed workers who chose not to join THS work as yet.